enxilin/workforce-allocation/README.md

   .workforce_google_colab.ipynb is the file written in google colab. we do not use it beacuse the it has operation size limitation.

- Folder objective 2:
+ ---Folder objective 2:

  objective 2 construct different time windows for each task according to allowable time deviation. only picking a time window for each task.

- Folder objective 3 & 4:
+ ---Folder objective 3 & 4:

  objective 3:Categorize the uncompleted tasks from Ojective 2 into two different groups